Filtering

 n..m relationships

-In the previous example, posts represents a n..m relationship on User, where a given User can have any number of posts.
-Here are some query examples:
+In the type definitions example, posts represents an n..m relationship on User, where a given User can have any number of posts.

 Find all users where all of their posts contain search term: "neo4j"